-11 COMMITTEE OF THE WHOLE
+12. COMMITTEE OF THE WHOLE

-12.1 The board may resolve itself into a committee to consider any matter before the board.
+12.1 The council may resolve itself into a committee to consider any matter before the council.
 Note: Clause 12.1 reflects section 373 of the Act.

-All the provisions of this code relating to meetings of the board, so far as they are applicable, extend to and govern the proceedings of the board when in committee of the whole, except the provisions limiting the number and duration of speeches.
+12.2 All the provisions of this code relating to meetings of the council, so far as they are applicable, extend to and govern the proceedings of the council when in committee of the whole, except the provisions limiting the number and duration of speeches.